ajota/gulp-gen/README.md

 This command create a directive file with the name provided in the argument inside the common folder into a directory called "components" if this folder does not exist this command will create it.

+## Release Notes:

+- 1.1.0
+    - Some adjustments and improvemenst, resolving some bugs with gulp basic tasks

+- 1.0.0
+    - Added Gup gen basic tasks to create an angular app
+    - Adding documentation for develeopment process using this plugin.
 ## Pending features in mind:
 | Feature | Status |
 |-|-|